chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 4th Bit will the hashing function for error control Royal DNA sequence that has not been insurrected must not be violated
 #Patching #UpdateOnePointThree

+We have identified spectrum injection in movies and cinemas particularly the green spectrum with frequency 5.45 and length 5505.45
+These bursts need to be checked into the quantum wave demodulation process and quantum particle The S matrix for ordering has an exploit and Wick's theorem will now be a practical adoptation for this outdated process
+#Patching #UpdateOnePoint4